survivejs/react-book/manuscript/04_implementing_notes.md

 In order to edit individual `Note`s, we should set up some hooks for that.
 Logically the following could happen:

 1. The user clicks a `Note`.
-2. `Note` renders itself as input showing its current value.
+2. `Note` renders itself as an input showing its current value.
-3. The user confirms the modification (`blur` event or *enter* key is pressed).
+3. The user confirms the modification (`blur` event is triggered or *enter* key is pressed).
 4. `Note` renders the new value.

 This means `Note` will need to track its `editing` state somehow.
 In addition, we need to communicate that the value (`task`) has changed so that `App` knows to update its state.
 Resolving these two problems gives us something functional.

 ### Tracking `Note` `editing` State

 Just as earlier with `App`, we need to deal with state again.
 This means a function based component won't be enough anymore.
 Instead, we need to convert it to a heavier format.
-For the sake of consistency I'll be using the same component definition style as with `App`.
+For the sake of consistency, I'll be using the same component definition style as with `App`.
 In addition, we need to alter the `editing` state based on the user behavior, and finally render the right element based on it.
 Here's what this means in terms of React:

 **app/components/Note.jsx**